blukatdevelopment/UnchainedWorldsOld/core_edition/classes/diviner_of_exheia.md

-# Diviner
+# Diviner Of Exheia
-You live as an example to all that share your faith.
-In service of a deity or divine entity, you live by a strict code of conduct and leverage your piety to wield your deity's magic.
+Exheia cares chiefly about the pursuit of knowledge, and so too do you.
+You seek out discoveries to bring back to your library with holy fervor and the blessing of Exheia.

 ## Hit points
 Roll 3d4 and add your CON modifier three times(minimum 1HP).
 These are your starting hit points.
 Every time you gain a level, you may roll again and keep the total if it is higher.